telerik/maui-docs/controls/datagrid/theming-and-styles/style-selectors.md

 Different styles can be applied on a per-group header once the DataGrid control is grouped through `GroupHeaderStyleSelector` property.

+Different styles can be applied on a per-group footer once the DataGrid control is grouped through `GroupFooterStyleSelector` property.

 The `CellContentStyleSelector`, `CellDecorationStyleSelector`, and `GroupStyleSelector` use the `SelectStyle` method to change the style.

 ## Example